Invariant Language Modeling: Details about Experiments

 \xhdr{Data} The data used for this experiment comes from an HTML Wikipedia Dump of August 2018.
 The files were pre-processed to remove the HTML content resulting in clean text articles.
-We randomly selected $6K$ articles with HTML (Env-B), and $6K$ different articles without HTML (Env-A).
-The test set contains $620$ different articles without HTML.
+We randomly selected $60K$ articles with HTML (Env-B), and $60K$ different articles without HTML (Env-A).
+The test set contains $25K$ sentences coming from Wikipedia without HTML.